TelemetryHarbor/harbor-docs/docs/integrations/meshtastic.md

 ### Common Issues

 -   **Device not found**: Ensure the COM port is correct and the Meshtastic device is properly connected and powered on.
--   **API connection errors**: Verify your Telemetry Harbor Batch Endpoint and API Key are correct.
+-   **API connection errors**: Verify your Telemetry Harbor API Endpoint and API Key are correct.
 Check your internet connection.
 -   **No data in Grafana**: Confirm the script is running and sending data successfully.
 Check Grafana's time range and filters.

 For more detailed troubleshooting, refer to the `README.md` in the [harbor-meshtastic GitHub repository](https://github.com/TelemetryHarbor/harbor-meshtastic).